PrinceBhowra/appolo-synthetic_data_analysis/README.md

 ## Skills Demonstrated

+* Power BI Dashboard Development
+* Power Query
+* DAX
 * Data Cleaning
 * Data Transformation
-* Power BI Dashboard Development
-* DAX
 * KPI Analysis
+* Healthcare Data Analysis
+* Billing and Insurance Analysis
 * Data Visualization
-* Business Analysis
 * Exploratory Data Analysis

 ## Project Purpose

-The objective of this project is to demonstrate the ability to transform raw healthcare data into meaningful business insights using Power BI and data analytics techniques.
+The objective of this project is to demonstrate the ability to transform healthcare data into meaningful insights using Power BI, with a focus on patient records, hospital operations, feedback, diagnosis trends, and financial analysis.